alexgeu/meme-project/README.md

 * Bootstrap styling

 The web app comes with pre-uploaded memes in order to see all features in action at first sight.
-The uploaded memes are taken from: < fill in the source >

 ## Installation guide